offchan42/vimrc/README.md

 # The Ultimate vimrc [[OFF'S EDITION]]

-Over the last 8 years I have used and tweaked Vim.
-This is my Ultimate vimrc.

 **OFF'S EDITION**: If you don't have Vim installed, I suggest you to install 64-bit version and here is the link: https://bintray.com/micbou/generic/vim